jaeyk/comp_thinking_social_science/02_Unix-Bash/05_pipe.md

    70 africa49.txt
 ```

 The vertical bar between the two commands is called a **pipe**.
 It tells the shell that we want to use the output of the command on the left as the input to the command on the right.
+Simlyt put, it connects multiple commands together.
 The computer might create a temporary file if it needs to, or copy data from one program to the other in memory, or something else entirely; we don't have to know or care.

 We can use another pipe to send the output of `wc` directly to `sort`, which then sends its output to `head`: